sarathsaleem/graphoverflow/README.md

 [GRAPHOVERFLOW][1]
 =====================

 Here you can find a collection of info graphics and data visualization on various topic.
-Most of them are based on [stackowerflow.com][2] data , basically related to programming languages which are tags in questions asked.
-All data for stackoverflow is collected using [Stack API][3].
 These are experiments with JavaScript data visualization library [D3.js][4].
 Most of these data can be visualized with a bar or pie chart, but here I am choosing different types of data presentation just for the sake of it.

 ----------